 It was also interesting to see how the school rules have become more controlling over the years.
 Nowadays, male students must keep their hair short, female students with shoulder-length hair or longer must tie it up and dresses must be below-the-knee (the teachers in the discipline section at our school our kept very busy monitoring uniforms and punishing offenders).
-In the photos from the 70s, in contrast, a lot of the boys have long hair, few girls have tied up their hair and the skirts are way above the knee.
+In the photos from the 70s, in contrast, a lot of the boys have long hair, few girls have tied up their hair and the skirts are sometimes way above the knee.

-People in Hong Kong in the seventies were also a lot more tanned!
+Teenagers in Hong Kong in the seventies were also a lot more tanned!
 When I was retouching the photos, I was always thinking “”Why are the people so dark?
 Are my settings for brightness, exposure or levels wrong?”
 I eventually came to the conclusion that most students just had darker complexions back them.
 The seventies would have been before before PCs, widespread use of air-conditioning and shopping malls in every district.
 There weren’t so many reasons to stay indoors, so my theory is that students were just outside more often.
 As well, in the last couple of decades the cosmetics industry in Asia has been focusing a lot more on skin-whitening products, emphasizing an existing cultural bias towards fair complexions.

 It was fun to remember the 70s fashions.
-I’ve always been unfashionable, so I never got into any trends when I was growing up during the seventies, but it was interesting to see all those staples of 70s fashion—bell-bottoms (even the school uniform trousers were flared), long and wide collars and boldy patterned jackets.
+I’ve always been unfashionable, so I never got into any trends when I was growing up during the seventies, but it was interesting to see all those staples of 70s fashion—bell-bottoms (even the school uniform trousers were flared), long and wide collars and boldly patterned jackets.
 There were also a couple of fashion trends that I don’t remember or that were unique to Hong Kong; I don’t recall eye-glasses being so big or white turtlenecks being so popular.

 Here is a shorter video showing just the fashions:

+The video was edited using Premiere Pro CS4.
 When editing the video, I aimed to create a nostalgic feeling by creating a montage of video footage and photographs of the school during the seventies accompanied by Hong Kong music from the 1970s.
 The first obstacle I encountered was that no such video footage exists.
 There are a few rolls of Super 8 film from 1980 (I will get some of these developed this summer) and a collection of video tapes starting from 1990.

 The photos were retouched in Photoshop using various methods: